gevann/vim-centered/README.md

 working with him and a desire to not have to twist my head so much while working with a wide monitor.

-It is as simple as it can be to achieve these two goals.
-I recommend using it alongside org-mode.

 ## Installation

 I recommend using [Vundle](https://github.com/VundleVim/Vundle.vim).